 Catherine Moher – Manager Gerrard Resource Centre – Catherine has been the Manager of the Gerrard Resource Centre since its inception in 1982.
 Her current activities include the management of the drop-in centre, emergency child care program, information and referral services, toy lending library, and the consultation program.
 Catherine also holds the position of Academic Coordinator for the Course Series in Family Support and Community Engagement at the G. Raymond Chang School of Continuing Education.

 Catherine is a current board member of Family Supports Institute Ontario and a past board member of FRP Canada, an organization supporting family support programs in Ontario and Canada.
 Catherine also participates on many local planning tables to support early childhood systems integration.
 Catherine has extensive experience in providing workshops and seminars to professionals working in both early learning and family support programs.
 Her professional interests include the inclusion of children with disabilities and the further growth and expansion of family support programs both provincially and nationally.

 Caroline Côté – Program Coordinator, EarlyON Centres, Ottawa-Carleton District School Board.

 Caroline has worked in the Family Support field as a program coordinator for an EarlyON Centre within a community health setting for several years.
 In 2007, Caroline was hired as the program coordinator, responsible for the start up of the PFLC program in the Ottawa-Carleton District School Board, where she currently works.

-Ellie is a Program Coordinator at South Riverdale Child-Parent Centre, where she works directly with families and shares administrative responsibilities with other members of the staff collective.
+Ellie is a Family Support Worker at Mothercraft in Toronto.
 Her work and volunteer experience has been focused on working with families and supporting children with disabilities.
 Her background is in early childhood studies.
 Ellie is registered with the College of Early Childhood Educators.

 Chanel Tsang – Dufferin Peel Catholic District School Board